 A prime coat is a coating that is applied directly to the base layer.
 The primary objective of utilising the prime coat is to improve the bond between the base layer and the asphalt mix layer.
 It also fills in the voids.
 A priming coat might aid in sealing the base layer.
 The bitumen in prime coatings is either CSS or CMS.

 Prime coats aid in reducing dust while protecting the granular base’s integrity throughout construction.
-In the event of a foundation that will be covered with a thin hot mix layer or a chip seal for a low-volume roadway, priming enables a good bond between the seal and the underlying surface, which might otherwise delaminate.
+When engineers construct a foundation that will be covered with a thin hot mix layer or a chip seal for a low-volume roadway, they apply priming to create a strong bond between the seal and the underlying surface.
+Without priming, the layers might otherwise delaminate.

 A primary coat is primarily responsible for safeguarding the substrate of a construction project before applying additional layers.
 They can also function as a binder with secondary and tertiary compounds in the preparation of asphalt, improving the adherence of the layers.
 Following the prime coat, a tack coat is applied to provide an adhesive bond between the tack coat and the subsequent layer of coating.
 For asphalt prime coat systems, the tack coat is one of the most vital parts of the process, as it connects the subsequent layers and forms the base of those layers’ strength.